 How is collaborative divorce different from what attorneys do to settle cases in a conventional divorce?

 Collaborative divorce is, by definition, a non-adversarial approach to divorce.
 The collaborative divorce attorneys commit in writing not to go to court or litigate.
-They negotiate in good faith, and work together with you to achieve mutual settlement outside the court.
-The collaborative divorce process is designed solely to make it possible for creative, respectful collective problem solving by the only people who will have to live with the decisions – you and your spouse.
+They negotiate in good faith and work together with you to achieve a mutual settlement outside the court.
+The collaborative divorce process is designed solely to make it possible for creative, respectful collective problem-solving by the only people who will have to live with the decisions – you and your spouse.
 It is quicker, less costly, more creative, individualized, less stressful, and overall more satisfying in its results than what occurs in settlements based on litigation.

 What is a collaborative divorce team and who are the members?

-Following are some the potential team members in a collaborative divorce:
+Following are some of the potential team members in a collaborative divorce: